wp-plugins/combo-slideshow/readme.txt

 = [slideshow] shortcode & $CMBSLD_Gallery -> slideshow() =
 * $output (default = true): echoes the content, or just returns it if set to false
-* $post_id, $slug (default = null): retrieves attached images from a particular post, or from the global $post object if left unspecified
+* $post_id (default = null): retrieves attached images from a particular post by id, or from the global $post object if left unspecified
-* $custom (default = null): retrieves the custom images uploaded as slides, just set to whatever value but note that it does work only when $post_id and $slug are empty
 * $exclude (default = null): removes the specified attachment IDs (set in a comma-separated list) from the slideshow
 * $include (default = null): removes anything but the attachment IDs (set in a comma-separated list)
+* $custom (default = null): retrieves the custom images uploaded as slides, just set to whatever value but note that it does work only when $post_id and $slug are empty
+* $width, $height (default = null): sets dimensions in pixels, or default values if left unspecified
+* $thumbs (default = null): sets with 'on'/'off' the values for displaying thumbnails, disregarding the main setting
+* $caption (default = null): overwrites with 'on'/'off' values the main setting for displaying captions
+* $auto (default = null): sets with 'on'/'off' the values for the auto-slide feature, disregarding the main setting
+* $nolink (default = null): overwrites with 'on'/'off' values the main setting for removing links from captions
+* $slug (default = null): retrieves attached images from a particular post by slug
 * $limit (default = null): limits the amount of slides loaded in the slideshow, or uses the global post limit setting
-* $width, $height (default = null): sets dimensions in pixels, or default values if left unspecified
 * $size (default = null): sets dimensions as in the Media Settings screen (e.g. 'thumbnail', 'medium', etc), or 'comboslide' if nothing specified even in pixels
-* $thumbs, $auto (default = null): sets with 'on'/'off' the values for displaying thumbnails and the auto-slide feature, disregarding the main setting
-* $nolink, $caption (default = null): overwrites with 'on'/'off' values the main setting for displaying captions and removing their link

-= show_combo_slider() =
+= $CMBSLD_Gallery -> show_combo_slidershow_combo_slider() =
 * $category (default = null): loads only posts from the specified category
 * $n_slices (default = null): limits the amount of slides loaded in the slideshow, or uses the global post limit setting
 * $exclude (default = null): removes the specified attachment IDs (set in a comma-separated list) from the slideshow
 * $offset (default = null): starts the slideshow from the nth post
 * $width, $height, $size (default = null): sets dimensions in pixels or as in the Media Settings screen
-* please note that, at the moment, unlike in shortcodes, only the main settings are in use for the caption, links, thumbs and auto options
+* please note that, unlike in shortcodes, only the main settings are in use for the caption, links, thumbs and auto options

 == Frequently Asked Questions ==